Board of Directors

 Jillian received her Bachelor of Science in Environmental Sustainability Studies from Northern Arizona University in 2019.
 Born and raised in Flagstaff, Jillian is a long-term local who remembers when teachers from Willow Bend visited her classrooms in elementary school.
 Jillian is passionate about environmental education and spent a year of her undergraduate serving as an intern for Willow Bend.
 She is also passionate about nonprofits and their impact on the community and began her career in the nonprofit sector in 2022.
 She loves to hike, read, practice yoga, and play board games with friends.

-Jillian is a retired public educator, and received her first BS in Forestry, then received a degree in K-8 education and her master’s degree in Bilingual Multicultural Education.
-Jillian spent two and a half years in the Philippines as a US Peace Corps Volunteer and also spent a year teaching in China.
-Jillian is certified in teaching all the Project Wild Courses and prides herself on her Outdoor education skills.
-The last ten years of Jillian’s teaching career were spent teaching Science in a local Flagstaff Middle School.
+Jillian is a retired educator.
+She received her first BS in Forestry, then received a BS in K-8 education and her master’s degree in Bilingual Multicultural Education.
+Jillian spent time in the Philippines as a US Peace Corps Volunteer and a year teaching in China.
+She is a certified Project Wild educator and prides herself on her outdoor education skills.
+The few years of Jillian’s teaching career were spent teaching Science in a local middle school.
 Jillian has participated in research projects in the Bering Sea and the Southern Ocean and has a passion for bringing learning out of the classroom and into the real data driven world.

 Coconino Natural Resource Conservation District Board Members